MicheleBertoli/react-automata/README.md

 ## testStatechart({ statechart[, fixtures] }, Component)

 The method to automagically generate tests given a statechart definition, and a component.
+Export your base component that has not been wrapped in the HOC `withStatechart` for use in `testStatechart`.
 It accepts an optional `fixtures` configuration to describe which data should be injected into the component for a given transition.

 ```js